-With so many things you need to remember when going on a trip to Universal Orlando, it’s understandable if you leave something at home.
-If you forget your toothbrush, toothpaste or comb, it’s easy enough to get those items at the gift shop of your hotel.
-However if you’ve forgotten to bring your high blood pressure, diabetes, thyroid or any other prescription medication with you, it could ruin your once in a lifetime trip to visit The Wizarding World of Harry Potter.
-While you’ll find many stores in Hogsmeade, a muggle pharmacy isn’t one of them.
+With so many things you need to remember when going on a trip to Disney World, it’s understandable if you leave something at home.
+If you forget your toothbrush, toothpaste or comb, you can get those items at your hotel.
+However if you’ve forgotten to bring your high blood pressure, diabetes, thyroid or any other prescription medication with you, it could ruin your once in a lifetime trip.

-Luckily for you, it isn’t the first time this has happened to someone and pharmacies around the Universal Orlando Resort area are there to help you.
+Luckily for you, it isn’t the first time this has happened to someone and pharmacies around the Disney World area are there to help you.
 Here’s a guide to help you get your medications and get back to enjoying your vacation.

-Please note, the instructions below are only if you normally get your medications filled in the United States.
-If you’ve forgotten your medication and are from outside the United States, you’ll first need to see a medical provider in the U.S. to write prescriptions for your medications.
+(Please note, the instructions below are only if you normally get your medications filled in the United States.
+If you’ve from outside the United States and have forgotten your medication while at WDW, you’ll need to see a medical provider licensed to practice in Florida in order to get new prescriptions for your medications.)